A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Spectral analysis

 \subsection{The neutral fluorescence lines}

-We start with a local fit in the energy range $\sim6.0-6.5$ keV, adopting a powerlaw with $\Gamma=1$\footnote{We fix $\Gamma=1$ as a convenient approximation to the locally flat shape of a pure reflection spectrum.
-We note that the choice of the photon index does not affect the results on the line parameters in such a restricted energy range.} and free normalization as baseline continuum.
-The neutral Fe K$\alpha$ line is modeled using a \texttt{zbfeklor} component, available in \texttt{XSPEC}, which provides a phenomenological description of its intrinsic profile and represents the current standard in high-resolution X-ray spectroscopy.
-In this model, the line is represented as the superposition of seven Lorentzian components, yielding a more accurate representation than the traditional approximation as a simple doublet.
+We started with a local fit in the energy range $\sim6.0-6.5$ keV, adopting a power law with $\Gamma=1$\footnote{We fix $\Gamma=1$ as a convenient approximation to the locally flat shape of a pure reflection spectrum.
+We note that the choice of the photon index does not affect the results on the line parameters in such a restricted energy range.} and free normalization as the baseline continuum.
+The neutral Fe K$\alpha$ line is modeled using a \texttt{zbfeklor} component, available in \texttt{XSPEC}, which provides a phenomenological description of its intrinsic profile as measured in laboratory experiments and represents the current standard in high-resolution X-ray spectroscopy.
+In this model, the line is parameterized using seven Lorentzian components, yielding the most detailed representation of the K$\alpha_1$–K$\alpha_2$ doublet, which corresponds to the two main fluorescent transitions with an expected 2:1 intensity ratio.
 The relative energies and intensities of the components are fixed to the laboratory measurements of \citet{Holzer1997}.
-The only free parameters are the normalization and a velocity dispersion $\sigma$ in km s$^{-1}$ which broadens the overall line profile, as well as a velocity shift introduced with the convolution model \texttt{vashift}.
-The best fit parameters are $\sigma=180^{+30}_{-20}$ and $v=-36\pm13$ km s$^{-1}$, but significant residuals are present, particularly at the blue wing and the core of the line (see Fig.~\ref{NGC1068_Neutral}).
-We note that similar residuals are apparent also in the \textit{Chandra}/HETG data \citep{Kallman2014}.
+Higher-order satellite lines (K$\alpha_{3,4}$) are not included in this model; their expected contribution is $\lesssim$0.8\% of the main Fe K$\alpha$ emission \citep{Shigeoka2004,Diamant2006}, and is therefore negligible at the signal-to-noise of the present data.
+The only free parameters are the normalization and a velocity dispersion $\sigma$ in km s$^{-1}$, which broadens the overall line profile, as well as a velocity shift\footnote{All velocity shifts quoted in this work are measured relative to the systemic redshift adopted above, which is based on \ion{H}{i} 21 cm measurements tracing the large-scale kinematics of the host galaxy.} introduced with the convolution model \texttt{vashift}.
+The best-fit parameters are $\sigma=180^{+30}_{-20}$ and $v=-36\pm13$ km s$^{-1}$.
+Previous \textit{Chandra} High Energy Transmission Grating (HETG) analyses reported Fe K$\alpha$ widths of order $\sigma \sim 700$ km s$^{-1}$ or larger \citep{Ogle2003,Kallman2014,Andonie2022}, but \citet{Liu2016} showed that first-order HEG measurements are likely overestimated and that the line is consistent with being unresolved when higher-order spectra are considered.
+Significant residuals are still present after this fit, particularly at the blue wing and the core of the line.
+We note that similar residuals are also apparent in the \textit{Chandra}/HETG data \citep{Kallman2014}.